SSWD Learning Disabilities Handbook for Students/Faculty

 Students need to understand legal and privacy rights:

-- The LD student is provided with information regarding the laws that protect the rights of disabled individuals.
-Furthermore, the LD student is advised that any accommodation must be reasonable and appropriately based on individual diagnosis and need.
+- The student with LD is provided with information regarding the laws that protect the rights of disabled individuals.
+Furthermore, the student with LD is advised that any accommodation must be reasonable and appropriately based on individual diagnosis and need.

 - Students are advised that their disability is considered a private and confidential matter and they are not required or expected to discuss it in a public setting.
 The professor must respect the student's right to confidentiality and refrain from discussing the student's disability or needs with others without the student's permission.